8 - Hitting the Fan

 The bed lump remained inert.

 "Suit yourself.
 I have got to get some shots from the balcony."
-Camera in hand, slippers crunching through ankle deep, crusty snow, I satisfied my photojournalistic compulsion.
+Camera in hand, slippers crunching through ankle deep, crusty snow, I fed my photojournalistic compulsion.

-Elena burrowed under the covers.
-Hiding from the rapidly intensifying wavefront of opposition coming at her from Russia.
+Under the covers, Elena hid from the intensifying wavefront of opposition coming at her from Russia.
 So far, she'd kept me blissfully unaware of the snowballs chance in hell they would leave her alone.
-The abuse was getting worse every day.
-The longer she cowered in her cloth cocoon, the less of it she had to face.
+The abuse was getting worse.
+The longer she cowered in her cloth cocoon, the less of the day she had left to face.

 Hundreds of chanting, shouting voices enthralled me.
 Crisp, newly screened banners flapped and sizzled in their own wind.
 Hundreds of boots clomped on icy sidewalks.
 The air, a throat-raking twenty-below and hazy with ice crystals, left me coughing.
 I wasn't going to last long in my slippers and pajamas.
 I raised the camera and started shooting.

-From under the covers, Elena heard the chanting.
-Didn't care.
+Elena heard the chanting from under the covers but didn't care.
 It was getting hard to breathe.
 She imagined that suffocating would spare her.
 Not only from what was already coming, but from what was for-sure going to get a whole lot worse.
 It started with Dima going full-on snot-fest at the bus depot, then Mama haranguing before she even got out of Russia.
 Now, every sobbing, nagging, abusive, lying, manipulative phone call, text message and email, took an exponentially increasing toll on her.

 Losing toes to frostbite wasn't worth it for a pep rally.
 I hobbled a hasty retreat back inside.
 Although impressive, the rallies were planned and paid for.
 Participants were hired for about a dollar an hour and got to keep those natty flags and spiffy togs.
 The team spirit was somewhat contrived, but it made for great photography.